top of page

 Edmund H. Volkart

-Edmund H. Volkart, assistant professor of sociology at Yale University, was editor of a volume of essays on the work of W. I. Thomas, published in 1951 by the Social Science Research Council.
+Edmund H. Volkart, an assistant professor of sociology at Yale University, was the editor of a volume of essays on the work of W. I. Thomas, published in 1951 by the Social Science Research Council.

 Vadim Volkov